kamanphoebe/Look-into-MoEs/README.md

 ## Overview :eyes:

 We make an initial attempt to understand the inner workings of MoE-based large language models.
-Concretely, we comprehensively study the parametric and behavioral features of three recent MoE-based models ([Mixtral 8x7B](https://arxiv.org/pdf/2401.04088), Mixtral 8x22B, [DeepSeekMoE](https://arxiv.org/pdf/2401.06066), [Grok-1](https://github.com/xai-org/grok-1)) and reveal some intriguing observations, including:
+Concretely, we comprehensively study the parametric and behavioral features of four recent MoE-based models ([Mixtral 8x7B](https://arxiv.org/pdf/2401.04088), Mixtral 8x22B, [DeepSeekMoE](https://arxiv.org/pdf/2401.06066), [Grok-1](https://github.com/xai-org/grok-1)) and reveal some intriguing observations, including:

 - **Neurons act like fine-grained experts.** \
     Intuitively, the gate embedding determines the expert selection while the gate projection matrix of expert is responsible for choosing neurons to activate.
 Interestingly, their similarity values show association as described in the table below (X and Y denotes the similarity values of the gate embedding and the three projection matrices, respectively).